Vivek-04022001/documentation/docs/classic-ui/theming/from-scratch.md

 ## Theme package

 -   Create a theme package as explained here.
--   Remove what you do not need
+-   Remove what you don't eed
 -   Overrides
 -   Static files